 - Extreme Hair See pictures each week of the extreme hair styles from each episode.

 - Episode 1: The Hair Is Back The Hair Battle Spectacular is back and better than ever!
 Who do you think will be the first eliminated in the first episode of season 2?

-- Atomic We asked the fantasy hair stylists to answer some questions about themselves.
-Here is what Atomic had to say.
+- Bossa Nova We asked the fantasy hair stylists to answer some questions about themselves.
+Here is what Bossa Nova had to say.

-- GQ We asked the fantasy hair stylists to answer some questions about themselves.
-Here is what GQ had to say.
+- Camouflage's Candids We asked the contestants to share some of their faves!
+Here is what Camouflage had to say!